OpenPrograms/Vexatos-Programs/selene/README.md

 If the table can be iterated through with `ipairs` (i.e. if every key in the table is a number valid for `ipairs`), it will choose that, otherwise it will choose `pairs`.

 #Functions
-This is a list of the functions available on wrapped tables as specified [here](#syntax) as well as functions added to native libraries.
+This is a list of the functions available on wrapped tables or strings as specified [here](#syntax) as well as functions added to native libraries.

 ###global
  - `checkArg(n:number, obj:anything, types:string...)` This function errors when `obj` does not match any of the specified types. `n` is the index of the parameter, used for a more descriptive error message.